Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Introduction

-The plan of the paper is the following: first we will consider Landau-Ginzburg actions with potential $\phi^{2d/(d-2)}$, for various $d$: in each case, we will obtain the saddle-point equation at the corresponding upper critical dimension; solutions will be given for the possible boundary conditions.
+The plan of the paper is the following: first we will consider Landau-Ginzburg actions with { marginal interaction, for various dimensions:} in each case, we will obtain the saddle-point equation at the corresponding upper critical dimension; solutions will be given for the possible boundary conditions (BC).
 These equations will then be generalized through the introduction of the Yamabe equation.
 After solving it for a slab in arbitrary dimension, we recover the previous solutions.
-The theoretical magnetization profiles are then compared to the numerical solution of the Ising mean field equation, and to the results of a Monte Carlo simulation of the 4 dimensional Ising model.
+The theoretical magnetization profiles are then compared to the numerical solution of the Ising mean field equation, and to the results of a Monte Carlo simulation of the four-dimensional Ising model.